berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 apply.gif)

-Our evaluator for Lisp will be implemented as a Lisp program.
-It may seem circular to think about evaluating Lisp programs using an evaluator that is itself implemented in Lisp.
-However, evaluation is a process, so it is appropriate to describe the evaluation process using Lisp, which, after all, is our tool for describing processes.
+Our evaluator for Scheme will be implemented as a Scheme program.
+It may seem circular to think about evaluating Scheme programs using an evaluator that is itself implemented in Scheme.
+However, evaluation is a process, so it is appropriate to describe the evaluation process using Scheme, which, after all, is our tool for describing processes.
 An evaluator that is written in the same language that it evaluates is said to be metacircular.